lin88362283/code-challenge-1/README.md

 ### ⭐Bouns:

-- Use static site generation
-- Use Nest.js as backend
+- use Nest.js as backend
-- Use Material UI / BootStrap
+- use Material UI / BootStrap
+- use static site generation
+- use ORM to manipulate database
-- Use global state
+- use global state
-- Write a couple of tests
+- write a couple of tests

 ## Handover

-- Use a git repository to track your work
+- use a git repository to track your work
-- Commit your work frequently
+- commit your work frequently
-- Work on a separate branch and when you are ready, open a Pull Request to the main branch
+- work on a separate branch and when you are ready, open a Pull Request to the main branch
-- Write a `README.md` with instructions on how to set up and start your solution
+- write a `README.md` with instructions on how to set up and start your solution
-- When you are done, send us the link of the repository
+- when you are done, send us the link of the repository

 #### Email j.dong@forexco.com.au for questions related to this code challenge